marcynn/Fintix/README.md

 ### License
 Fintix is distributed under MIT license.
 Refer to [LICENSE](https://github.com/marcynn/Fintix/blob/main/LICENSE) file for more details.
 ### Issues
-If you spot any bugs, typos, or if you have any question, please open an [issue](https://github.com/marcynn/Fintix/issues).
+If you spot any bugs, typos, or if you have any questions, please open an [issue](https://github.com/marcynn/Fintix/issues).
 ### Contributions
 Submit pull requests or reach out to me directly to add additional features.